Preparing for Your Visit

 - Pancreas biopsy slides, if you have previously had a biopsy at an outside hospital

 During Your Visit

-- After registering, a nurse coordinator will provide you with an overview of the day, and will give you a packet of information to fill out.
+- After registering, a navigator will provide you with an overview of the day, and will give you a packet of information to fill out.

 - A physician will interview you to review your medical history, medications, and general condition, and will perform a physical examination.

 - Depending on your condition, you may see a surgical oncologist, medical oncologist, radiation oncologist, and pain specialist.
 If needed, you will also see a nutrition counselor and a genetic counselor.

 - The physicians will develop a plan of care that fits your individual case.
 You may have additional testing at this time.

 - After the testing is completed, the team of pancreatic cancer specialists at the PCC will determine whether you are a candidate for surgical resection to remove the tumor.

 - You will be referred to a medical oncologist or radiation oncologist at the PCC who specializes in the treatment of advanced cancers of the pancreas.